15 August 1975 Bangladeshi coup d'état: Background

-The All-Pakistan Awami League won the 1970 Pakistani general election, but Sheikh Mujibur Rahman, the party's leader, was actually denied by the Pakistani government the position of the prime minister of Pakistan; this was a result of long-time vocal opposition between Bengali citizens of Pakistan and the West Pakistan-based Establishment.
+The All-Pakistan Awami League won the 1970 Pakistani general election, but Sheikh Mujibur Rahman, the party's leader, was denied by the Pakistani government the position of the prime minister of Pakistan; this was a result of long-time vocal opposition between Bengali citizens of Pakistan and the West Pakistan-based Establishment.
 As the democratic demands and protests continued, Sheikh Mujibur Rahman delivered a speech on 7 March that brought the Bengalis together to become prepared for a war of independence.
 On 25 March 1971, as part of Operation Searchlight, the Pakistan Army launched an armed operation killing intellectuals in Dhaka University; the following day, high-level East Pakistani officials declared Bangladesh's independence from Pakistan, triggering the 9-month 1971 war that ended with the surrender of Pakistani Forces in Bangladesh to an allied force of Bangladesh Mukti Bahini and Indian Armed Forces.
 In 1973, Sheikh Mujibur's Bangladesh Awami League won the first parliamentary election in independent Bangladesh by a landslide, but accusations of rigging grew.

-In 1973, Shariful Haque Dalim and his wife were involved in a scuffle with the sons of Gazi Golam Mostafa, a leader of the Awami League, at a function at the Dhaka Ladies club.
+In 1973, Shariful Haque Dalim and his wife were involved in a scuffle with the sons of Gazi Golam Mostafa, a leader of the Awami League, at a function at the Dhaka Ladies Club.
 In retaliation, some officers and soldiers of the Lancer unit and 2 Field Artillery Regiment of the Bangladesh Army attacked Golam Mostofa's residence.
 As a result, Major Dalim, Major S.H.M.B Noor Chowdhury, and other officers were charged with breach of discipline.
 Major Dalim had sought help from President Sheikh Mujib but was refused.
 Major Sultan Shahriar Rashid Khan resigned from the army over the incident.
 Major Dalim and Major Noor were among the officers who lost their commissions over the charges of indiscipline.

 In 1974, Sayed Farooq had become dissatisfied with the Awami League government.
 He would often discuss his dissatisfaction with Major General Ziaur Rahman who was the deputy chief of army staff.
 Ziaur Rahman had suggested that Faruque should "do something" about the situation in one such meeting.

 Abdur Rashid was able to communicate with Commerce Minister Khandaker Moshtaque Ahmed about the situation in the country.
 Rashid, Dalim, and Moshtaque decided that they must dissolve the one-party system, BAKSAL and remove Sheikh Mujib from power.
 Rashid informed Faruque, who agreed with the plan, and he was also told that Major General Zia would support them.